 The examination is to last no less than one hour nor longer than one and a half hours.
 During the examination, the student will be examined over the dissertation proposal/prospectus (consisting of a statement of the problem, literature review, and the research design prepared for the investigation).
-The examination is designed to assess the student's ability to integrate knowledge across the discipline of psychology.
+The examination is designed to assess the student's ability to integrate knowledge across the discipline of psychology (i.e., the biological-affective, social, cognitive, and developmental aspects of behavior as well as research methods and statistics) as they pertain to the dissertation.